Just as other Provence perched villages, such as Ramatuelle or Mons, Bonnieux clings to the hill side, just below its top.

-The best view point can be reached by climbing the many (86) steps up to the 12th century church on top of the hill. it is undeniably one of the best perched villages' views.
+The best view point can be reached by climbing the many (86) steps up to the 12th century church on top of the hill.
+It's undeniably one of the best perched villages' views.

 With its long history, it's surprising that Bonnieux does not have a local museum to tell its story.
-What it does have, however, is a Musée de la Boulangerie (a bread baker's museum), the only one in Provence, who knows in France.
+What it does have, however, is a Musée de la Boulangerie (a bread baker's museum), the only one in Provence.
 It's housed in a quirky 17th century building and celebrates the making of the wonderful sourdough bread (closed November to April).

-With or without a museum, its long history is best told by the Pont Julien, located 5 km north of Bonnieux.
+With or without a museum, its long history is best told by the Pont Julien, located 5km north of Bonnieux.
 The name Julien refers to Julius, as in Julius Cesar.
-It is one of the best preserved and important Roman bridges in the region.
+It's one of the best preserved and important Roman bridges in the region.

 The are several art galleries in the village, some clothing boutiques and gift shops, but it's fairly limited in its scope.

-The market in Bonnieux takes place every Wednesday and Friday mornings.
+The market in Bonnieux takes place every Wednesday and Friday morning.
 You can expect wonderful local produce, cheeses, olive oils, honey, nougat, flowers, baskets, kitchenware, and arts and crafts from local artesans.

 Bonnieux also features tennis courts and a golf course.